UQ-RCC/xnat/content/en/docs/user-guides/getting-started/hirf-users.md

 If you have multiple valid affiliations, we'd recommend using [UQ](/docs/user-guides/getting-started/uq-members) or [AAF](/docs/user-guides/getting-started/other-aaf-members) affiliation where possible
 {{% /alert %}}

-If you have any questions, contact support@qriscloud.org.au or HIRFAdministration@health.qld.gov.au
+If you have any questions, contact rcc-support@uq.edu.au or HIRFAdministration@health.qld.gov.au